TTzPontte/data-analysis/README.md

 # data-analysis
-Scripts for analyzing/transforming data in usefull ways
+Tools for analyzing/transforming data in usefull ways